Hebbian theory

 Hebbian theory is a neuropsychological theory claiming that an increase in synaptic efficacy arises from a presynaptic cell's repeated and persistent stimulation of a postsynaptic cell.
 It is an attempt to explain synaptic plasticity, the adaptation of neurons during the learning process.
 Hebbian theory was introduced by Donald Hebb in his 1949 book The Organization of Behavior.
-The theory is also called Hebb's rule, Hebb's postulate, and cell assembly theory.
+The theory is also called Hebb's rule, Hebb's law, Hebb's postulate, and cell assembly theory.
 Hebb states it as follows:

 Let us assume that the persistence or repetition of a reverberatory activity (or "trace") tends to induce lasting cellular changes that add to its stability. ...
-When an axon of cell A is near enough to excite a cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A’s efficiency, as one of the cells firing B, is increased.
+When an axon of cell A is near enough to excite a cell B and repeatedly or persistently takes part in firing it, some growth process or metabolic change takes place in one or both cells such that A's efficiency, as one of the cells firing B, is increased.

 The theory is often summarized as "Neurons that fire together, wire together."
 However, Hebb emphasized that cell A needs to "take part in firing" cell B, and such causality can occur only if cell A fires just before, not at the same time as, cell B. This aspect of causation in Hebb's work foreshadowed what is now known about spike-timing-dependent plasticity, which requires temporal precedence.

 Hebbian theory attempts to explain associative or Hebbian learning, in which simultaneous activation of cells leads to pronounced increases in synaptic strength between those cells.
 It also provides a biological basis for errorless learning methods for education and memory rehabilitation.
 In the study of neural networks in cognitive function, it is often regarded as the neuronal basis of unsupervised learning.